sabrinapeters/sdrp.old/_drafts/2014-06-12-us-violence.md

 ---
 layout: post
-title:  "On Heart Conditions, Systems of Violence, Fear"
+title:  "On Heart Conditions, Systems of Violence, and Fear"
 date:   2014-06-12
 comments: true
 ---